jacomyal/sigma.js/plugins/sigma.plugins.lasso/README.md

 - Draw the lasso path
 - All the nodes with a center inside the path will then be available as an array, dispatched by an event.
 - It currently works with a canvas renderer [not compatible with WebGL renderer]
+- Touch events are supported (it works on a mobile browser)

 See the following [example code](../../examples/lasso.html) for full usage.